Local commander made Libya defence minister: NTC source

 Libya's attempts to build new institutions have been overshadowed by tensions between military and regional factions who want to translate their role in ousting Gaddafi into a share of political power.

-The ICC has issued warrants for Saif al-Islam and Abdullah al-Senussi, Gaddafi's former intelligence chief, for crimes against humanity.
-NTC officials said al-Senussi had also been captured, but there has been no confirmation.

-"The issue of where the trials will be held has to be resolved through consultations with the Court.
-In the end, the ICC judges will decide, there are legal standards which will have to be adhered to," Moreno-Ocampo said in a statement.
+They say it is to ensure his safety; his father was killed after he was caught by another militia in his hometown of Sirte last month.

-(Additional reporting by Marie-Louise Gumuchian, Hisham El Dani in Tripoli, Oliver Holmes and Taha Zargoun in Zintan; Writing by Christian Lowe; Editing by)
+(Additional reporting by Marie-Louise Gumuchian, Hisham El Dani in Tripoli, Oliver Holmes and Taha Zargoun in Zintan; Writing by Francois Murphy and Christian Lowe; Editing by Myra MacDonald)